I often get snack attacks, even straight after eating. I always eat fruit etc when this happens but thought I would experiment the other day!

 I got to work raving about them and everyone’s face explained just how unappetising they looked!
 So I began to munch the now soft pulses and was, to be honest, very disappointed.
 I continued to eat them and had to stop before I was physically sick!

-by on August 8, 2008
+This post was written by Warren Nash on August 8, 2008 |

 Sprout them ,they are delicious that way!!